-Thank you to all those who submitted an application to become one of the 14 members on the 2020 Citizens Redistricting Commission.
-The Applicant Review Panel (Panel) made decisions about applicants during various public meetings and identified 120 applicants to interview.
+Over 20,000 Californians submitted an initial application to become one of the 14 members on the 2020 Citizens Redistricting Commission.
+Of those, over 2,000 chose to continue in the process by submitting and completing a supplemental application package.
+The Applicant Review Panel (Panel) reviewed these supplemental application materials and made decisions about applicants during various public meetings and, as required, identified 120 applicants to interview.
 The Panel conducted interviews in a public meeting between March 2, 2020 and April 23, 2020.
-The Panel's final meeting began May 6, 2020 and ended on May 7, 2020, when it selected 60 of the most qualified applicants (20 Democrats, 20 Republicans, and 20 who are not affiliated with either of those two parties) to be presented to the Legislature.
-To see demographic information about the remaining applicants and all information about previous public meetings, visit the Panel's page.
+The Panel's final meeting began May 6, 2020 and ended on May 7, 2020, when it selected 60 of the most qualified applicants (20 Democrats, 20 Republicans, and 20 who are not affiliated with either of those two parties) to the Legislature.
+To see demographic information about those 60 remaining applicants and all information about previous Panel public meetings, visit the Panel's page.

 Consistent with the Governor's Executive Orders due to the unprecedented situation with the Coronavirus (COVID-19), the meeting room was not opened to the public.
 However, the Panel meetings were conducted remotely and all Panel meetings were livestreamed and publicly accessible via our website.